 Many teenage girls may start smoking at an early age due to peer pressure or other societal reasons that may appear harmless at the time.
 When these young girls grow up, however, they have a much harder time than their non-smoking counterparts to have a healthy pregnancy.
 Women that are pregnant have been known to increase the likelihood of having a miscarriage or birthing a baby with an extremely low birth weight.
 These children will also later be exposed to second-hand smoke which will likely increase visits to the doctor.
 The second-hand smoke exposure often leads to Increased instances of pneumonia, colds, ear infections and asthma-related symptoms.

 In 2017, the Food and Drug Administration announced that they would begin implementing measures which will lower the nicotine content in cigarettes.
 The hope would be that the lower content would lower likelihood of addiction.
 On the surface, that announcement may seem promising.
 On the other hand, however, the potential of having smokers increase the consumption of cigarettes may be the more likely result.

-In recent years, the implementation of clinical hypnotherapy has been seeing as a viable solution to assist a person to curb there smoking intake.
-Ongoing randomized controlled trials have been documented to further cement the positive research. assisted person to curb there smoking intake.
-Ongoing randomized control trials have been documented to further connect the positive research.
+In recent years, the implementation of clinical hypnotherapy has been seen as a viable solution to assist a person to curb their smoking intake.
+Ongoing randomized controlled trials have been documented to further cement the positive research.

 How To Quit Smoking In Any Environment